Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Experiments

 \subsection{Results}

-In \cref{table:baseline_comparison}, we compare our proposed \pr\ diffusion model against baselines on five different datasets.
+In \cref{table:baseline_comparison}, we report results of one model trained on all training sequences from different source datasets.
+We compare our proposed \pr\ diffusion model against baselines, reporting results separately on each test set.
+In Supplementary, we report analogous results where we train on each dataset independently.

 The naive static baseline performs poorly on all the metrics for all datasets.
-Its poor prime success ($20\%$ on average) and reach success ($12\%$ on average) highlight the difficulty of the task on our curated datasets.
+Its poor prime success (no priming) and reach success ($12\%$ on average) highlight the difficulty of the task on our curated datasets.

 Text-conditioned baselines rely solely on the knowledge of the pick/put action to generate motion and have no information about the target location to prime or reach.
 We report the performance of three variants of MDM~\cite{tevet2023mdm}.
-These baselines perform poorly on all the metrics as they lacks sufficient guidance.
-Finetuning MDM on the target datasets helps generate better prime and reach motions with a maximum gain of $+24.7\%$ in prime success and $+17.1\%$ in reach success on HD-EPIC.
-The fine-tuned MDM only marginally improves over the static baseline (average of $ 20.0\%$ prime success and $13.1\%$ reach success), showing that text is not a sufficient condition for prime and reach.
+Text-conditioned baselines perform poorly on all the metrics as they lack sufficient guidance for goal location.
+Even a fine-tuned MDM model on the \pr\ sequences has poor performance on prime and reach success on most of the datasets, showing that text is not a sufficient condition for prime and reach.

-\textbf{Conditioning with Goal Pose}.
-GMD \cite{karunratanakul2023gmd} achieves low location error for all datasets with a best of 2.23$\%$ on MoGaze, but it fails to improve prime success, scoring an average of only $17\%$.
-Note that GMD gets a high location error in HOT3D.
-This is because HOT3D has a lot of sitting poses, and GMD tends to always generate standing poses.
-Our goal-pose conditioned \pr\ model achieves significant improvements on all the metrics, with maximum gains in prime and reach success. \pr\ achieves a maximum boost of $+41.2\%$ prime success and $+79.0\%$ reach success on HOT3D.
-It is also interesting to note that \pr\ achieves lower location errors than GMD with an improvement of $-28.2\%$ on HOT3D.

-\textbf{Conditioning with Object Location}.
-WANDR \cite{diomataris2024wandr} achieves strong success scores over all datasets, as that the model's reward focuses on the reaching of goal.
-However, it underperforms on all other metrics, including the metrics that evaluate the motion between the initial state and target, and it is very poor at priming, with an average of only $16\%$ over all datasets. \pr\ trained using initial state and object location as condition achieves significant improvements in prime success with gains ranging from $+11.9\%$ on ADT to $+48.8\%$ on HD-EPIC.
-It reaches or outperforms WANDR in reach success on three out of the five datasets.
-It also outperforms WANDR by a big margin on all other metrics.

-Importantly, when comparing the object location condition with the goal pose, we note that metrics that evaluate the goal location (Goal MPJPE and Loc Error) surely benefit from the guidance on where the person is exactly standing at the end.
-However, when focusing on the prime and reach success, object location can outperform the stronger goal pose on MoGaze and GIMO.
-We find that due to limited training data, performance on small-scaled ADT and GIMO are evidently worse.